sharm294/sphinx-datatables/README.rst

 The following configuration options are available with the following default values:

 .. code-block:: python

-    :caption: conf.py
+    # in conf.py

     # set the version to use for DataTables plugin
     datatables_version = "1.13.4"

     # name of the class to use for tables to enable DataTables
     datatables_class = "sphinx-datatable"

     # any custom options to pass to the DataTables constructor.
-Note that any options
+Note that any
-    # you set are used for all DataTables.
+    # options you set are used for all DataTables.
     datatables_options = {}